Bulacan State University: International participation

-The new millennium saw Bulacan State University going global and participating in cross-border education with other Asian countries such as South Korea, Peoples Republic of China, Taiwan, Hong Kong, Singapore, and Malaysia.
+The new millennium saw Bulacan State University going global and participating in cross-border education with other Asian countries such as South Korea, People's Republic of China, Taiwan, Hong Kong, Singapore, and Malaysia.
 The university signed agreements with educational institutions in these countries for the offering of various programs of the BSU especially the doctoral and master's programs.
 The university, in partnerships with Korean institutions, also hosts Korean students for their English language course.
 These programs paved the way for the on-going students and faculty exchanges and visitations with those institutions abroad.

 Hong Kong campus

 In 2003, BSU Hong Kong Campus in Nathan Road, Yaumatei, Hong Kong was institutionalized by virtue of a Memorandum of Agreement signed between Bulacan State University and Hong Kong Lifelong Education Organization (HKLEO).

 The Hong Kong Campus was accredited and recognized by Commission on Higher Education (CHED), Accrediting Agency for Chartered Colleges and Universities in the Philippines (AACCUP), Inc., International Association of Universities (IAU) and the Ministry of Education of China.